FredrikBakken/spam-filter-demo/README.md

 - **Orange box:** External prediction service API.

 # Applications
+The applications in this project requires that the `cp-all-in-one` docker containers are running.
+These can be launched by the command `docker-compose up -d`.

 ## DL Analytics
 We start by examining the deep learning module as it will function as a service for the streaming application to filter the incoming SMS-messages.